ahadjixenofontos/pres-pipeline/PITCHME.md

 Some of the clues that your data are unreliable may be difficult to uncover.

 Note:
 Data is messy.
 That's okay.
-It's not a reflection on you (well it may be, if you didn't take the design phase seriously) and in any case, you want to be the one to find out
+It's not a reflection on you (well it may be, if you didn't take the design phase seriously).
+In any case, you want to be the one to discover the limitations of your study, rather than others when they are looking at your design, data and results.
+Even worse, if you are in a corporate environment and your results are used to make decisions, not having a solid understanding of the weaknesses can lead to decisions that will only appear to be based on data, when in fact they are based on misinterpreted data.

 +++